 Winner Creek

 Winner Creek Trail (map point 8) runs through the Chugach National Forest and has very little elevation gain.
 Out and back is about five miles through dense stands of spruce, lush fern and devil’s club.
-A unique hand-powered tram carries passengers across the glacial-fed, roaring waters of Winner Creek Gorge.
+The glacial-fed, roaring waters feed the glacial-fed, roaring waters of Winner Creek Gorge.
 Ascending Path runs guided hikes that show off natural aspects of the trail often overlooked by first-time visitors.

 Williwaw Lakes